 For Appointments: (302) 651-4200

 The orthopedic specialists at Nemours/Alfred I. duPont Hospital for Children are experts at diagnosing and treating children born with clubfoot.
-Our hospital is ranked among the top six children’s hospitals in the country for orthopedics for kids by U.S. News and World Report.
+Our hospital is ranked among the best children’s hospitals in the country for orthopedics by U.S. News and World Report.

 Our pediatric orthopedists also have been selected among the Best Doctors in America®, year after year.
 If your child has clubfoot, it may be seen on a standard prenatal ultrasound or will be visible immediately at birth.
 Smoking exposure may increase the risk of having a child born with clubfoot.
 We recommend contacting us as soon as the diagnosis is made.